Discover Dangar Island on the Hawkesbury River

 Dangar Island is a charming, traffic-free, natural hideaway on the Hawkesbury River, rich in European and Indigenous history.

-Catch a ferry from the Brooklyn marina and discover the natural beauty of this very unique and remote island.
+Catch a ferry from the Brooklyn marina and discover the unique beauty of this somewhat isolated island north of Sydney.

 Getting There

 As Dangar is an island, the only way to get there is by boat.
-A ferry service runs regularly between Brooklyn, Wobby and Dangar, seven days per week.
+A ferry service runs regularly between Brooklyn, Little Wobby, and Dangar, seven days per week.

-What’s great is that the ferry timetable is nicely aligned with arriving and departing trains, so you would never have to wait very long.
+What’s great is that the ferry timetable is nicely aligned with arriving and departing trains, so you typically don’t have to wait very long.

-Driving to Brooklyn is easy, too.
-Follow the Pacific Motorway to Mooney Mooney Point on the Hawkesbury River, jump on the Old Pacific Highway and turn into Brooklyn Rd to Brooklyn.
+Driving to Brooklyn is fairly easy.
+Follow the Pacific Motorway to Mooney Mooney Point on the Hawkesbury River, go on the Old Pacific Highway, and turn into Brooklyn Rd to Brooklyn.
+Ample parking is available close to the wharf.

 Map